zeroc-ice/ice-builder-eclipse/README.md

 (3.6) or Indigo (3.7) suitable for plug-in development.

 It will be necessary to install the Eclipse Plug-in Development Environment if it is not already installed.
-Go to Help > Eclipse Marketplace and search for PDE, then click install to install the Eclipse PDE.
+Go to `Help > Eclipse Marketplace` and search for PDE, then click install to install the Eclipse PDE.

-To import the project choose File > Import > General > Existing Projects into Workspace and select the java directory in this repository as the root directory.
+To import the project choose `File > Import > General > Existing Projects into Workspace` and select the java directory in this repository as the root directory.

-To create the plugin use File > Export > Plug-in Development > Deployable plug-ins and fragments.
+To create the plugin use `File > Export > Plug-in Development > Deployable plug-ins and fragments`.

 # Usage

+## Installing the Plug-in

+ZeroC hosts an Eclipse plug-in site that you can add to your Eclipse configuration.
+Follow these steps to install the `Slice2Java` plug-in:

+  1. From the `Help` menu, choose `Install New Software`
+  2. Click the `Add` button
+  3. Enter a name in the `Name` field, such as `ZeroC`
+  4. In the `Location` field, enter `https://zeroc.com/download/eclipse`
+  5. Click `OK`
+  6. Select the `Slice2Java` plug-in and click `Next`
+  7. Click `Next` again
+  8. If you agree to the license terms, check the box and click `Finish`
+  9. Click `OK` if you are warned about unsigned content

 ## Configuring the Plug-in